MicrosoftLearning/mslearn-ai-vision/Instructions/Exercises/03-custom-vision-object-detection.md

 ---
 lab:
-    title: 'Detect Objects in Images with Custom Vision'
+    title: 'Detect Objects in Images with Azure AI Custom Vision'
 ---

-# Detect Objects in Images with Custom Vision
+# Detect Objects in Images with Azure AI Custom Vision

 In this exercise, you will use the Custom Vision service to train an *object detection* model that can detect and locate three classes of fruit (apple, banana, and orange) in an image.